SUMMARY

 |

-Filippi et al (2020)5 evaluated the effects of biologic therapy on paternal exposure in 500 male patients with moderate-to-severe psoriasis in Italy from 2009 to 2019.
+Filippi et al (2020)6 conducted a retrospective study evaluating the effects of biologic therapy on paternal exposure in 500 male patients with moderate to severe PsO in Italy from 2009 to 2019.

 - Paternal exposure to biologics was defined as the time after at least one administration prior to conception.
 There were 32 male patients who fathered 38 children while receiving biologic therapy.
 Of these patients, 6 patients were receiving STELARA.